 Introduced by the Government of Canada in 2009, a TFSA allows you to save money without paying taxes on earned interest, so your money grows more quickly.
 Unlike other registered plans, you can withdraw your money whenever you want without being taxed.
-Up to two free withdrawals can be made per month and standard transaction fees will apply for any additional withdrawals.
+You have two free withdrawals per month and after that standard transaction fees apply.

 Sounds good, but we bet you still have a few questions.
 Don’t worry – we have answers!
 Here are some common questions we get about TFSAs:

 - From 2009 to 2012, Canadians age 18 or older were able to contribute up to $5,000 each year.
 From 2013 to 2014, the contribution limit was $5,500.
 Beginning in 2015, the contribution limit has been increased to $10,000 per year.

 - Investment income earned, including capital gains, will not be taxed, even when withdrawn.